wangxufire/awesome-stars/README.md

 * [studygolang](https://github.com/studygolang/studygolang) - Go 语言中文网 | Golang中文社区 | Go语言学习园地 源码
 * [qor-example](https://github.com/qor/qor-example) - An example application showcasing the QOR SDK
 * [redigo](https://github.com/garyburd/redigo) - Go client for Redis
-* [pholcus](https://github.com/henrylee2cn/pholcus) - [爬虫软件 (golang)] Pholcus（幽灵蛛）是一款纯Go语言编写的高并发、分布式、重量级爬虫软件，支持单机、服务端、客户端三种运行模式，拥有Web、GUI、命令行三种操作界面；规则简单灵活、批量任务并发、输出方式丰富（mysql/mongodb/csv/excel等）、有大量Demo共享；同时她还支持横纵向两种抓取模式，支持模拟登录和任务暂停、取消等一系列高级功能。
+* [pholcus](https://github.com/henrylee2cn/pholcus) - [Crawler for Golang] Pholcus is a distributed, high concurrency and powerful web crawler software.
 * [go_spider](https://github.com/hu17889/go_spider) - [爬虫框架 (golang)] An awesome Go concurrent Crawler(spider) framework.
 The crawler is flexible and modular.
 It can be expanded to an Individualized crawler easily or you can use the default crawl components only.
 * [goquery](https://github.com/PuerkitoBio/goquery) - A little like that j-thing, only in Go.
 * [qbs](https://github.com/coocood/qbs) - QBS stands for Query By Struct.
 A Go ORM.